fuckyoustan/Acceleration-N-Utility-ANU-/README.md

 ### ⚡ **What’s ANU?**

 ANU ain’t your average tweak, it’s a full blown **SurfaceFlinger dominator**.
-This Magisk module takes your Android rendering game and **throws it into overdrive**.
+This Magisk module takes your Android surfaceflinger and throws it into overdrive.
 Forget stutters, kill that lag, and flex your frames like a boss.

 ### 🔥 **What Does It Do?**